bradleydsmith/nextjs-cloudflare-ppr/README.md

  1. Run npm install and npm run build in the main directory
  2. Add your origin server URL to the cf-worker/src/index.js file
  3. cd cf-worker and run npm install
- 4. cd into the src directory and run node build.js
+ 4. cd into the cf-worker/src directory and run node build.js
- 5. Run npx wrangler deploy
+ 5. Run npx wrangler deploy in the cf-worker directory

 Note: Wrangler does not seem to deal well with streaming responses so running npx wrangler dev will not properly show streaming responses